D.C. school leaders struggle to reopen buildings for small groups this month as staff reluctance persists

 Elizabeth Davis, president of the Washington Teachers’ Union, said teachers want the city to have a transparent system, letting communities know which ventilation systems have been checked and upgraded.
 She said that teachers want to return to school but that they want the school system to commit to more safeguards first.

-The union is in the beginning stages of surveying its more than 4,000 teachers this month, but a spokesman said it is has identified at least 100 teachers who are interested in returning to classrooms for small group learning, and suspects there are many more.
+The union is in the beginning stages of surveying its more than 4,000 teachers this month, but a spokesman said that it has identified at least 100 teachers who are interested in returning to classrooms for small-group learning and that he suspects there are many more.

 Davis acknowledged that some teachers are firm in their refusal to return to school but that most want to work with the school system in good faith.
 The union held protests in July over a potential return to in-person learning in the fall.
 But Davis said that one protest in which mock body bags were dumped in front of the school system headquarters was “inappropriate” and was not associated with the union.